The Seat of the Scornful (2021)

-There are few things that have the negative emotional impact of when people make fun of us.
+There are few things that have a negative emotional impact like when we’re mistreated, scorned, or made fun of.
 We have all experienced it at some point in our lives.
 Generally, scorning reaches its apex in junior high school.
 Kids use their tongues to cut one another to pieces.
+Adults treating people who work in public service type roles like animals and talk to them like they’re dogs.
+What I’m most concerned about is when professing believers act-out and behave like immature or vicious unbelievers.
 This type of cruelty is best described by Paul in Romans 3:13 when he quotes the Psalmist… They sharpen their tongues like a serpent; The poison of asps is under their lips.
 (Psalms 140:3 NKJV)

-For Judges 16:27 I have chosen to quote from the NETS translation of the LXX (Greek Old Testament).
+I have chosen to quote Judges 16:2 from the NETS translation of the LXX (Greek Old Testament).
 Here is a familiar story that reveals exactly what Samson experienced once he had been stripped of the Spirit’s power.
 We read that “… on top of the house there were about three thousand men and women, watching Sampson being made fun of.”
-These pagans enjoyed themselves watching this mighty man who had carried off the gates of Gaza being treated like a circus act.
-Something in them craved the taste of “blood.”
-I don’t mean this literally, but figuratively.
-Here was a wounded man and the people gathered around to laugh and ridicule.
+These pagans enjoyed watching this mighty man who had carried off the gates of Gaza being treated like a circus act.
+Something in them craved the taste of “blood” (so to speak).
+He was a wounded man and the people gathered to make sport, mock, and ridicule him.
 I’m reminded of Solomon, who, at the end of his life, made this comment, “For like the crackling of thorns under a pot, So is the laughter of the fool.
 This also is vanity.”
 (Ecclesiastes 7:6 NKJV) What laughter could be more foolish than to make fun of people when they are down?

 Earlier in his life, Solomon spoke of God’s attitude towards “scorners.”
 Toward the scorners he is scornful, but to the humble he gives favor.
 (Proverbs 3:34) Here we have a scorner being contrasted with a humble person.
 A scorner is one who expresses contempt and ridicule towards others.
 The implication is that scorners are proud people.
 We see this verified in the LXX (NETS translation of the verse).
 It reads, “The Lord resists the arrogant but gives grace to the humble.”
 It has the familiar ring of James 4:6 and 1 Peter 5:5.
 A scornful person is an arrogant person.
-They think themselves better than others and treat them accordingly.
-Pride numbs the scorner to the shame they should experience when making fun of people.
+They think of themselves better than others and treat them accordingly.
+Pride numbs the scorner to the shame they should feel when they mistreat or make sport of others.

-A dear lady posted a picture on social media of a large green hornworm that was making havoc of her tomato plants.
-Scorners are to churches what hornworms are to tomato plants.
-Do you have trouble in your group or church with fruitlessness?
-In other words, do you struggle to see real growth and fruit?
-If you do, there may be a scorner or two in your midst.
-As a pastor, you may be praying and preaching your heart out and unbeknownst to you, there is a scorner in the midst making fun of someone’s clothes, shoes, how they sing, or an infinite number of other things.
+A dear lady posted a picture on social media of a large green hornworm that was making havoc on her tomato plants.
+The image made me realize that scorners are to churches what hornworms are to tomato plants.
+Is your church experiencing fruitlessness?
+In other words, does the assembly struggle to see real growth and fruit?
+If so, there may be a scorner or two in the midst.
+The pastor may be praying and preaching their heart out and unbeknownst to them, there is a scorner in the midst making fun of someone’s clothes, shoes, how they sing, or an infinite number of other things.
 There could be people around who are running the congregation off by making fun of them or ridiculing them.
-The reason why it happens so frequently is that we don’t expect professing Christians to behave in this childish and cruel way.
-How could someone act so unchristlike?
+We don’t expect professing Christians to behave in this childish and cruel way and wonder how could someone act so unchristlike?